biopython/biopython.github.io/wiki/GitUsage.md

 -----------------------------------

-Assume you want to merge changes someone has committed to a git repository which was at some point cloned from the official biopython branch.
+Assume you want to merge changes someone has committed to a git repository which was at some point cloned from the official Biopython branch.
 He needs to make his repository available to you (read-only) by giving you a URL.
-Typically this will be on github (but it may be any public git url).
-Let us assume that the url is (which happens to be my clone of biopython):
+Typically this will be on GitHub (but it may be any public git url).
+Let us assume that the url is (which happens to be my clone of Biopython):

 [git://github.com/barwil/biopython.git](git://github.com/barwil/biopython.git)